MicrosoftDocs/winrt-api/windows.ui.composition/keyframeanimation.md

 ## -remarks
 An animation is associated with an object's property by calling [CompositionObject::StartAnimation](compositionobject_startanimation.md) and specifying the property name and the animation.
 See the remarks section of [CompositionObject::StartAnimation](compositionobject_startanimation.md) for a list of animatable properties.
 See [Composition Animations Overview](http://go.microsoft.com/fwlink/p/?LinkID=692060) for additional information on [ExpressionAnimation](expressionanimation.md)s.

-KeyFrameAnimations are not automatically stopped when an app's process is suspended.
-App authors must subscribe to app state events and stop or pause their animations before suspension.
+A KeyFrameAnimation does not stop automatically when an app's process is suspended.
+You must subscribe to app state events and stop or pause your animations before the app is suspended.
+For more info about app suspension, see [App lifecycle](/windows/uwp/launch-resume/app-lifecycle).

 ## -examples